-- What should you do if you think you or a friend might have bacterial meningitis?
-You should seek prompt medical attention. - Where can you get more information?
+What should you do if you think you or a friend might have bacterial meningitis?

+You should seek prompt medical attention.

+Where can you get more information?

 Your school nurse, family doctor, and the staff at your local or regional health department office are excellent sources for information on all communicable diseases.
 You may also call your local health department or Regional Department of State Health Services office to ask about a meningococcal vaccine.
-Additional information may also be found at the websites for the Centers for Disease Control and Prevention, http://www.cdc.gov, and the Department of State Health Services, http://www.dshs.state.tx.us.
+Additional information may also be found at the websites for the Centers for Disease Control and Prevention, and the Department of State Health Services.

-Please note that the TDSHS requires at least one meningococcal vaccination for a student ages 11 to 12 or for a student enrolling in grades 7 through 12, and state guidelines recommend this vaccination be administered between ages 11 and 12, with a booster dose at 16 years of age.
+Note: DSHS requires at least one meningococcal vaccination on or after the student's 11th birthday, unless the student received the vaccine at age 10.
 Also note that entering college students must show, with limited exception, evidence of receiving a bacterial meningitis vaccination within the five-year period prior to enrolling in and taking courses at an institution of higher education.
 Please see the school nurse for more information, as this may affect a student who wishes to enroll in a dual credit course taken off campus.

-[Also refer to Immunization on page 54 for more information.]
+[See Immunization on page 61 for more information.]